zeroquinc/KodiDiscord/README.md

 1. Clone the repository
 2. Install the dependencies from `requirements.txt`
 3. Rename `.env.example` to `.env`
-4. Edit `.env` and fill in your TMDB API key
+4. Optional: Edit `.env` and fill in your TMDB API key & Trakt Client ID

 ## ⚙️ Configuration